LogtalkDotOrg/logtalk3/manuals/_sources/userman/performance.rst.txt

 Debug mode overhead
 -------------------

 Code compiled in debug mode runs slower, as expected.
-The Logtalk compiler supports both *trace events* and *debug handlers*, which can be defined using, respectively, the :ref:`logtalk::trace_event/2 <logtalk/0::trace_event/2>` and :ref:`logtalk::debug_handler/2 <logtalk/0::debug_handler/2>` multifile predicates.
-Both predicates accept as first argument a *debugging event*, which can be a goal or a clause head unification.
-With no application loaded defining clauses for these predicates, each goal have an overhead of four extra inferences due to the runtime checking for a definition of the hook predicates and a meta-call of the user goal.
-The clause head unification events results in one more inference per goal.
-In practice, this overhead translates to code compiled in debug mode running ~5x to ~7x slower than code compiled in normal or optimized mode.
+The overhead depends on the number of *debug events* generated when running the application.
+A debug event is simply a pass on a call or unification port of the :ref:`procedure box model <debugging_box_model>`.
+These debug events can be intercepted by defined clauses for the :ref:`logtalk::trace_event/2 <logtalk/0::trace_event/2>` and :ref:`logtalk::debug_handler/2 <logtalk/0::debug_handler/2>` multifile predicates.
+With no application (such as a debugger or a port profiler) loaded defining clauses for these predicates, each goal have an overhead of four extra inferences due to the runtime checking for a definition of the hook predicates and a meta-call of the user goal.
+The clause head unification events results in one or more inferences per goal (depending on the number of clauses whose head unify with the goal and backtracking).
+In practice, this overhead translates to code compiled in debug mode running typically ~2x to ~7x slower than code compiled in normal or optimized mode depending on the application (the exact overhead is proporcional to the number of passes on the call and unification ports; deterministic code often results in a larger overhead compared with code performing significant backtracking).

 Other considerations
 --------------------